 a pediatrician, infant mental health specialist and author of "The Development Science of Early Childhood: Clinical Applications of Infant Mental Health Concepts From Infancy Through Adolescence."

 "While a wish to reassure might be our first instinct, what is needed is primarily to listen," said Gold.
 "More than finding the 'right' thing to say is to use our own comforting presence."

-After an attack like the one in Manchester, England, it's more important than ever for parents "to remain in check in relation to their anxiety," said Ferrara, who has been in private practice for more than a decade.
+After an attack, it's more important than ever for parents "to remain in check in relation to their anxiety," said Ferrara, who has been in private practice for more than a decade.